 Once you’ve settled on a location, it’s time to think about the logistics.
 Will you have a small, intimate ceremony or do you plan on inviting just a few close friends and family members?
 Alternatively, maybe you want to elope just to two of you.

 How many guests can I have at my Oregon Elopement?

 If you’re thinking about including family or friends in your elopement, read more about how to do that here!
-Alternatively if eloping doesn’t feel like it checks off all of your boxes and you want a guest count of around 30 or 40, you’re going to want to reserve an actual venue.
+Alternatively if eloping doesn’t feel like it checks off all of your boxes and you want a guest count of around 30 or 40, you might need a dedicated space for it.
 30+ guests are normally more than an Airbnb would allow if you’re looking to with a DIY venue.
 Although, you still have a lot of options for gorgeous venues in central Oregon that can give you all of the camping and outdoorsy feels for your intimate wedding.
 There’s also using beautiful campground as your elopement location, and a ton of other options.

 Smith Rock is an incredible location for adventurous elopements.
 Take a hike up misery ridge (it’s a lot more enjoyable than it sounds.)
 Have a picnic near the river, and enjoy the other trails this location has to offer.
 This place is a gem for photos, the light around golden hour and sunset creates ethereal photographs in nature.